AU-InfoSec/Port-Watcher/README.md

 Outputs a report of all the currently open ports for all known hosts.

 - **scans directory**
 Directory to hold the XML output of NMAP scans.
-Scans are automaticaly dleted when the script is done parsing them.
+Scans are automaticaly deleted when the script is done parsing them.

 - **schedule.csv**
 The schedule of what subnets to scan.